AP Top 25 Takeaways: Should Georgia still be No. 1? Leaving Prime behind; Hard to take USC seriously | Federal News Network

 The Buffaloes are 3-2 after five games, which is still pretty good for a team oddsmakers pegged to win three or four before the season.

-In many ways, Colorado has been about what it was expected to be, with the exception of that huge upset against TCU.
+In many ways, Colorado has been about what it was expected to be, with the exception of that upset of TCU.

 Sanders’ program will now recede into the background.
 The Buffs have a couple more manageable opponents the next two weeks in Stanford and Arizona State.
 That puts 5-2 in reach.